 By adding a folder in the keyfile dialog window (click Add Path), you specify a keyfile search path.
-All files found in the keyfile search path\ will be used as keyfiles.
+All files found in the keyfile search path^{} will be used as keyfiles except files that have the Hidden file attribute set.

-Important: Note that folders (and files they contain) found in keyfile search paths are ignored.
+Important: Note that folders (and files they contain) and hidden files found in a keyfile search path are ignored.

 Keyfile search paths are especially useful if you, for example, store keyfiles on a USB memory stick that you carry with you.
 You can set the drive letter of the USB memory stick as a default keyfile search path.
-To do so, select Settings -> Default Keyfiles.
+To do so, select Settings > Default Keyfiles.
 Then click Add Path, browse to the drive letter assigned to the USB memory stick, and click OK.
 Now each time you mount a volume (and if the option Use keyfiles is checked in the password dialog window), VeraCrypt will scan the path and use all files that it finds on the USB memory stick as keyfiles.